About the Bretton Woods Project

 Who we are

-We advocate for a multilateral system that is democratic, inclusive, transparent, accountable, and responsive to people, especially the poorest and most vulnerable.
+We advocate for a multilateral system that is democratic, inclusive, accountable and responsive to people, especially the most marginalised.
+To achieve this goal, we challenge the IMF and World Bank’s power and fight for rights-based policies that are gender transformative, equitable and environmentally sustainable.

 What we do